City Attorney Mara Elliott Defends 'Smart Streetlights' as Unexpected Crime Solver - Times of San Diego

 “If someone snatches my two children off the street, I’m going to be the first to ask for that footage,” she said.

-After the press conference, Genevieve Jones-Wright, a candidate for San Diego District Attorney in 2016, said community groups she represents don’t oppose use of streetlight video to solve crimes, but want clear rules regarding such use.
+After the press conference, Genevieve Jones-Wright, a candidate for San Diego County district attorney in 2016, said community groups she represents don’t oppose use of streetlight video to solve crimes, but want clear rules regarding such use.

 “We need an ordinance that is overarching regarding all surveillance technology,” she said.